 To study at the University of Limerick as an Erasmus student, the student's home University must have an Erasmus Bilateral Agreement with UL and the student must be nominated by the home University.

-- Application deadline for Autumn Semester: June 30th
+- Nomination deadline for Autumn Semester: June 30th

-- Application deadline for Spring Semester: October 31st
+- Nomination deadline for Spring Semester: October 31st

 When the student has been nominated by the home University, the next steps are as follows:

 The student is e-mailed the Erasmus Online Application link by the Incoming Erasmus Administrator, this link is sent to the e-mail address the home university provides for the student at nomination.
 Once the student has completed their application and the Incoming Erasmus Administrator has processed the application, a second e-mail is sent to the student containing their UL Student ID number and further Erasmus information regarding accommodation, modules and other Erasmus matters.
 Please note, this can sometimes take a number of weeks due to the high volume of applications we recieve.
 An information pack will be posted to the student's home address with an Incoming Erasmus Booklet, around two weeks before the beginning of the semester.

 The International Education Division will send nominated students a link for on-campus accommodation (in the second e-mail).
 There are other accommodation options, such as private residences situated outside the campus or accommodation in private houses with other students.
 Most are within walking distance of the campus.

 Students are required to complete a learning agreement outlining the modules that they will study during their Erasmus at the University of Limerick.
 The Learning Agreement outlines the modules that the student intends to study at the host university along with the ECTS credit weighting of each module and the required level of language competence.